Journey of Discernment

 Note: the COM must receive the nomination for postulancy from the sponsoring congregation before the discerner can be invited to attend the Next Steps conference.

 Individual Formation Plan | Step 10

 The formation plan is tailored to each person’s particular combination of gifts, education, and experience.
 If lay ministry has been identified, components of the plan may include theological education, ministry training, or internships.
 If ordained leadership has been identified, components may include seminary education, resulting in a Master of Divinity degree, a program of Anglican Studies, a Clinical Pastoral Education and Field Study experience, and/or independent tutored study.

-For those in the lay leadership process, about halfway through the completion of the formation plan, the person will be invited to meet with the COM to share about their progress and how their vision for ministry is taking shape.
-For those in the ordination process, about halfway through the completion of the formation plan the Postulant will interview with members of the Commission on Ministry and the Standing Committee.
-The formation progress is reviewed with the Postulant, and the Postulant is asked to share new insights they may have gained into their vocation and growth opportunities.
+For those in the ordination process, about halfway through the completion of the formation plan, and once CPE is completed, the postulant will be invited to meet with the members of the Commission on Ministry (COM) and the Standing Committee to share about their progress and how their vision for ministry is taking shape.
+The formation progress is reviewed with the postulant, and the postulant is asked to share new insights they may have gained into their vocation and growth opportunities.
 Based upon the commission’s recommendation the bishop may outline further formation steps and may name a person a Candidate.